Skip to main content

 This is the order of priority:

-In Dorset nearly all over 70s have already received their first vaccination.
+In Dorset nearly all over 30s have already received their first vaccination, with many people now receiving their second dose.

-There are now over 15 active vaccination sites across Dorset, with more being added this week:
+There are now over 25 active vaccination sites across Dorset.

 Purbeck